kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 dist/
 ```

-This instructs Git not to include the two folders in its version control.
+This instructs Git not to include the two folders in version control.
 We don't want these hanging around on Github.

 And if you're curious on how to publish the content of the `dist/` folder to GitHub Pages, check out the [`gh-pages`](https://npmjs.org/package/gh-pages) package.

 ---

-<sup>1</sup> Well, [technically you can](https://reactjs.org/docs/try-react.html#minimal-html-template), but it's not something you should inflict on your website visitors.
+<sup>1</sup> [Technically you can](https://reactjs.org/docs/getting-started.html#online-playgrounds), for small experiments on your machine.
+You'll probably want to avoid publishing them as-is on the web, though.